navigation tips

 -windows Windows + Plus (+)

-Over the past forty years, digital interfaces have become the primary medium of global communication.
-Through them, we encounter the world, one another, and ourselves.
+Over the past forty years, digital interfaces (DI) have become the globally dominant system of communication.